THE CONSTITUTION OF THE

 Section 5: All officers must be enrolled in and regularly attend (fulfill duties and obligations as detailed in the constitution) all Leadership classes.
 Failure to do so will result in dismissal from office and the Leadership class.

-Section 6: All officers must participate in at least one club.
+Section 6: All officers must participate in their class senate and are encouraged to participate in at least one external club.

 Article VII: Voting